Johnstoncam/Johnstoncam/README.md

 ## I'm a Junior Software Developer with a background in Whisky marketing 🥃

 - 🌱 I recently took a leap of faith, leaving behind a career in whisky marketing to pursue my passion for software and technology.
 I’m currently trying to learn everything 😅
-- 🥅 2022 Goals: Learn more about smart contracts; maybe even Solidity if I can find enough hours in the day
+- 🥅 2022 Goals: Secure a junior software developer at a company that shares my values.
+Learn more about smart contracts; maybe even Solidity if I can find enough hours in the day
-- 💡 Ideas: I believe technology has the power to reshape institutions and help democratise opportunity.
+- 💡 Ideas: I believe technology has the power to reshape institutions and help democratise opportunity worldwide.
 I value what I don't know more than what I do.

 ### My journey so far: